scikit-learn/enhancement_proposals/slep019/proposal.rst

  - a positive vote is cast by approving the PR (i.e. "Approve" review)
  - a negative vote is cast by requesting changes to the PR (i.e. "Request changes" review)

+In this case, the vote still has to be announced on the Core Contributors' mailing list, but the system of Pull Request approvals will replace a vote on the private Core Contributors' mailing list.

 Copyright
 ---------